Who is this book for?

 See what’s missing and what questions arise.
-Read more to challange and develop your arguments according to the new information you are learning about.
+Read more to challenge and develop your arguments according to the new information you are learning about.
 Take more notes, develop ideas further and see where things will take you.

 Turn your notes into a rough draft.
 Don’t just copy your notes.
-Translate them intor something coherent.
+Translate them into something coherent.
 Detect holes in your argument and fill them or change the argument.
 Edit and proofread your paper.
 Done.🟢

 Everything you need to have

 The slip-box focuses on the model: Focus on essentials, don’t complicate things unnecessarily.
-If you have a pen and paper, editor, your slip-box, reference system at hand, you are ready to go.
+If you have a pen and paper, editor, slip-box, reference system at hand, you are ready to go.